CSCfi/fairdata-metax-v3/docs/user-guide/files-api.md

 # Files API

 The files API `/v3/files` supports creating file metadata objects that can then be associated with datasets.
-Write operations to the API generally restricted to specific services.
+Write operations to the API are generally restricted to specific services.
 For example, freezing files in Fairdata IDA creates new Metax file metadata entries for the frozen files.

-For end users, browsing files in Metax and associating them to a dataset may require extra permissions, like belonging to the IDA project the file is in.
+For end users, browsing files in Metax and associating them to a dataset requires extra permissions, like belonging to the IDA project the file is in.

-For more information about IDA and how to become a user see https://www.fairdata.fi/en/ida/.
+For more information about IDA and how to become a user see [https://www.fairdata.fi/en/ida/](https://www.fairdata.fi/en/ida/).

 ## Concepts